US-Iran escalation in Strait of Hormuz threatens fragile ceasefire and shipping

 Key details reported by multiple sources:

-• Donald Trump accused Iran of a 'foolish' violation of the Middle East ceasefire deal after an Iranian drone attack on a cargo ship in the Strait of Hormuz on June 25, 2026.
+- Iran launched a drone attack on a cargo ship in the Strait of Hormuz on June 25, 2026, damaging the bridge of the vessel (no casualties reported).

-• The ceasefire in the Middle East war took effect on April 8, 2026, but sporadic violence has continued, including Iranian attacks on ships and US strikes on Iran.
+- A ceasefire between the US and Iran took effect on April 8, 2026, but sporadic violence has continued, including Iranian attacks on ships and US strikes on Iran.

 Points of Difference